th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

   * script experiments
   * rudimentary support for drawing these networks (using pydot)

-## Getting rumba
+## Getting Rumba

-We forked rumba with to the Ouroboros website, and you should get this forked version for use with Ouroboros.
+We forked Rumba with to the Ouroboros website, and you should get this forked version for use with Ouroboros.
 It should work with most python versions, but I recommend using the latest version (currently Python3.9).